Check out my Blog & Key Collection at: N6EV.com

-Some of my Straight Keys: 1867 Partrick & Carter Camelback, 1870 Tillotson Straight Lever, 1878 Bunnell Camelback KOB (several), 1881 Bunnell Steel Lever (several), 1890 Bunnell Steel Lever (several), SKCC NT9K Pro Pump, Bencher RJ-1, Vibroplex Straight Key, 1870 Buell Camelback, WWII Bunnell Navy Flameproof
+- Some of my many Straight Keys: 1867 Partrick & Carter Nickel Camelback, 1870 Tillotson Straight Lever, 1878 Bunnell Camelback KOB (several), 1881 Bunnell Steel Lever (several), 1885 Greeley & Co Victor, 1890 Bunnell Steel Lever (several), Bencher RJ-1, Vibroplex Straight Key, 1870 Buell Camelback, WWII Bunnell Navy Flameproof

 N6EV 6-Meter Reverse Beacon Information

-In 2010 I activated the first full-time, dedicated 6 Meter Reverse Beacon Node in North America.
-My primary intent is to provide 6 Meter propagation data for the maps at the DXMaps.com website ( 6 Meter - VHF Map ).
+In 2010 I activated the first full-time, dedicated 6 meter reverse beacon node in North America.
+My primary intent is to provide 6 meter propagation data for the maps at the DXMaps.com website ( 6 Meter - VHF Map ).
 Reverse beacon spots on these maps show up as green callsigns.
-My devoted 6 Meter Reverse Beacon SDR is operational 24/7 exclusively for the reverse beacon unless I'm active on the band.
-At times, I will activate a second Reverse Beacon SDR for other HF bands .
-Note: my HF Reverse Beacon will be brought down, or will be set to a WARC band during all major HF contests as I do not condone use of the Reverse Beacon Network.
+My devoted 6 meter reverse beacon SDR is operational 24/7 exclusively for the reverse beacon unless I'm active on the band.
+Click the following link to see my article on the Reverse Beacon Network blog about the 6 Meters and the Power of the Reverse Beacon Network.
 The Reverse Beacon Network, coupled with DXMaps.com equals fantastic real time 6 meter propagation awareness!

 N6EV Reverse Beacon Details:

-6 Meter Sound Device: Creative Labs EMU-202 USB Soundcard running 192kHz bandwidth.
+- Sound Device: Creative Labs EMU-202 external USB soundcard running 192kHz bandwidth.

-Antenna: 6 Meters: Cushcraft AR-6 Ringo Vertical, base at 35 feet.
+- 6 Meter Antenna: Cushcraft AR-6 Ringo Vertical, base at 35 feet.

-Since I establishing my full time 6 Meter Reverse Beacon, I'm happy to see other Reverse Beacons established on the band.
+Since I establishing my full time 6 meter reverse beacon, I'm happy to see other nodes established on the band.
 But we need more!
-6-Meter Reverse Beacons, moreso than those on any other band provide fantastic situational awareness of propagation openings in real time.
-With 6-Meter's unique and transitory propagation characteristics, the ability to spot openings quickly when they happen is very useful.
-I hope more operators will consider setting up a 6 Meter reverse beacon in strategic areas of the continental US currently lacking such service.
+6-meter reverse beacons, moreso than those on any other band provide fantastic situational awareness of propagation openings in real time.
+With 6-meter's unique and transitory propagation characteristics, the ability to spot openings quickly when they happen is very useful.
+I hope more operators will consider setting up a 6 meter reverse beacon in strategic areas of the continental US currently lacking such service.
 Contact me if you would like more details on how to get started.

 And finally, please allow me a bit of commentary:

 To my fellow Experienced CW Operators: Remember to QRS and help out those who are slower than you, or are still learning the code.
-Without them, you won't have anybody to QSO with on CW in years to come.
-Keep the mode alive! - And please repeat after me "Just say NO to keyboard CW and code readers"!
+Without them, you won't have anybody to QSO with on CWin years to come.
+Keep the mode alive! - And please repeat after me....
+"Just say NO to keyboard CW and code readers"!
 They turn a skilled art form into just another mindless digital mode. - Remember, you are part of the Amateur Radio Elite.
 That doesn't mean you should be an elitist in your operations.
-You should be just the opposite.
+We should be just the opposite.
 Include and welcome those learning the art of CW!